-Arnold Ma, digital Marketing professional, focusing on the Chinese market, technology enthusiast, writer, speaker, podcast host (link), and entrepreneur.
+Arnold Ma, digital Marketing professional, focusing on the Chinese market, technology enthusiast, writer, speaker, podcast host (link), producer of the Daoinsights, and entrepreneur.

 Travels from London